ITRS-Group/cordial/docs/tools/geneos/geneos_install.md

 Installs files from FILE(s) in to the packages/ directory.
 The filename(s) must of of the form:

-	geneos-TYPE-VERSION*.tar.gz
+	`geneos-TYPE-VERSION*.tar.gz`

-The directory for the package is created using the VERSION from the archive filename unless overridden by the -T and -V flags.
+The directory for the package is created using the VERSION from the archive filename unless overridden by the `-T` and `-V` flags.

 If a TYPE is given then the latest version from the packages/downloads directory for that TYPE is installed, otherwise it is treated as a normal file path.
 This is primarily for installing to remote locations.

-TODO:

-Install only changes creates a base link if one does not exist.
-To update an existing base link use the -U option.
-This stops any instance, updates the link and starts the instance up again.
+Install only changes a base link if one does not exist.
+To update an existing base link use the `-U` option.
+The `-U` options stops any instance, updates the link and starts the instance up again.

 Use the update command to explicitly change the base link after installation.

-Use the -b flag to change the base link name from the default 'active_prod'.
-This also applies when using -U.
+Use the `-b` flag to change the base link name from the default `active_prod`.
+This also applies when using `-U`.

 ```